ZhgChg.Li

 const dashboard = new WebDailyReport(targetGoogleSheetID, 7);

-// Start from yesterday
+// Starting from yesterday

 const yesterday = new Date();